 (1) The FIS scope agreement will specify locations where available short-circuit fault duty will be identified, calculated, and documented.

-(2) If any of the required transmission system improvements associated with the GINR result in violations of the TSP’s short circuit criteria, the TSP shall plan and provide facilities to address such violations.
+(2) If any of the required transmission system facilities identified in the FIS facility study associated with the GINR result in violations of the TSP’s short circuit criteria, the TSP shall plan and provide facilities to address such violations.
 The TSP will determine the maximum available fault currents at the interconnection substation for determining switching device interrupting capabilities and protective relay settings.

 5.4.5 Dynamic and Transient Stability (Unit Stability, Voltage) Analysis

-(1) At the discretion of the TSP(s) or ERCOT, the TSP will perform transient stability studies if necessary to meet NERC Reliability Standards, Protocols, this Planning Guide or the Operating Guides applicable to the Generation Resource or the ERCOT System.
+(1) At the discretion of the TSP(s) or ERCOT, the lead TSP(s) will perform transient stability studies if necessary to meet NERC Reliability Standards, Protocols, this Planning Guide or the Operating Guides applicable to the Generation Resource or the ERCOT System.
+If the lead TSP(s) conducting a stability study decides such study is not required, the lead TSP(s) shall provide a written justification in lieu of the study report.

-(2) If the TSP(s) in charge of these stability studies decides not to conduct the studies, the TSP(s) must provide a written justification in lieu of the study report.
-When performing such studies, all existing or publicly committed Generation Resource in the area of the study will normally be represented at full net output, although some Combined Cycle Generation Resources or coal plants might be modeled at full gross output (including auxiliary load).
+(2) When performing such studies, all existing or planned Generation Resources of like technology in the area of the study shall be dispatched at full net output.
+When referring to like technology, nearby Intermittent Renewable Resource (IRR) generation should be dispatched at full net output if an IRR unit is the type of unit under study, and nearby non-IRR generation should be dispatched at full net output if a non-IRR unit is the type of unit under study.
+The dispatch may be reduced to respect any published stability limits or to reach a solution.
+The technical rationale for the dispatch used shall be provided in the study report.
 Any resulting increase in generation will be balanced as addressed in the FIS scope agreement.

 (3) Stability study base cases shall be formed from the latest available approved SSWG base cases consistent with the most recently approved Dynamics Working Group (DWG) stability data base.
 The initial transmission configuration in the area of study included in a stability study base case shall be identical to that used in the steady-state studies of the same period.
 Any previously identified transmission improvements that will not be in service prior to the Initial Synchronization of the proposed Generation Resource shall not be included in the stability study base case.